Xanthobacteraceae

-The Xanthobacteraceae are a family of bacteria.
-Among others, they include Azorhizobium, a genus of rhizobia.

-Xanthobacteraceae is a diverse group of Gram-negative, rod-shaped, sometimes twisted chemoorganotrophic or facultative chemolithoautotrophic bacteria which might be motile or non-motile depending on the bacteria.
-Cells are 0.4–1.0 × 0.8–6 µm.
-However, if cells are grown in the presence of alcohol as a sole carbon source the cells can be up to 10 µm long.
-None of the bacteria form spores and colonies are opaque and slimy.
-As the bacteria contains zeaxanthin dirhamnoside the colony looks slightly yellow.
-In 1978, Wiegel et al established the genus Xanthobacter based on the numerical taxonomic comparisons of microorganism that was included at that time to the genus Corynebacterium.
-In 2005, based on comparison of 16S rRNA of the members of Alphaproteobacteria, Lee et al. proposed the family Xanthobacteraceae with five genera including Xanthobacter, Azorhizobium, Ancylobacter, Labrys, and Starkeya.
+The Xanthobacteraceae are a family of bacteria that includes Azorhizobium, a genus of rhizobia.
+Xanthobacteraceae bacteria are diverse and Gram-negative, rod-shaped, and may be motile or non-motile depending on the specific bacteria.
+Their cells range in size from 0.4–1.0 × 0.8–6 μm, but when grown in the presence of alcohol as the sole carbon source, they can reach up to 10 μm in length.
+These bacteria do not form spores and have opaque, slimy colonies that appear slightly yellow due to the presence of zeaxanthin dirhamnoside.

+The genus Xanthobacter was established in 1978 by Wiegel et al. based on numerical taxonomic comparisons of microorganisms that were then classified in the genus Corynebacterium.
+In 2005, Lee et al. proposed the family Xanthobacteraceae based on a comparison of 16S rRNA of the members of Alphaproteobacteria.
+The family includes five genera, namely Xanthobacter, Azorhizobium, Ancylobacter, Labrys, and Starkeya.

 Phenotypic properties

-The family Xanthobacteraceae is quite diverse.
-Some cells are polymorphic.
-It contains a Gram-negative type cell wall and major respiratory quinone is consist of ubiquinone Q-10.
-Cells contain refractile (phosphate) and lipid bodies and it is evenly distributed in the cells.
-As cells contain polyphosphate granules, sometimes Gram reaction gives false positive results.
-Most chemolithoautotrophic strains need H2, O2 and CO2 in mineral media.
-Chemoorganoheterotrophic strains use methanol, ethanol, n-propanol, n-butanol, and different organic acid as carbon source.
-Some genera show the ability to fix N2 under decreased O2 pressure.
+The Xanthobacteraceae family is highly diverse, with some cells being polymorphic in shape.
+Their cells have a Gram-negative type cell wall and contain ubiquinone Q-10 as their major respiratory quinone.
+Refractile (phosphate) and lipid bodies are evenly distributed throughout the cells.
+However, as cells also contain polyphosphate granules, sometimes the Gram reaction can give false positive results.

+Most chemolithoautotrophic strains of Xanthobacteraceae require H2, O2 and CO2 in mineral media, while chemoorganoheterotrophic strains utilize various carbon sources such as methanol, ethanol, n-propanol, n-butanol, and different organic acids.
+Some genera within the family demonstrate the ability to fix nitrogen under reduced oxygen pressure.